 Of course, these specific price measurements can be adjusted to fit the requirements of each person’s unique trading style.
 However, these are the defined parameters which were used when John Bollinger first made these tools available to the public in the 1980s.

-In the price chart depicted, Bollinger Bands can be seen bracketing a 20-period SMA of the S&P 500.
+In the chart depicted above, Bollinger Bands can be seen bracketing a 20-period SMA on the price history.
 The upper Bollinger Band represents a value that is two standard deviations above the average (a positive deviation) while the lower Bollinger Band represents a value that is two standard deviations below the average (a negative deviation).

 Bollinger Bands: Indicator Components